How to fix the “This connection is not private” message on Mac

 So we've reached the end of this article, and now you should know how to deal with the "Your connection is not private" message on Mac.

-Don't forget, be cautious about the websites you visit; stay vigilant, avoid pop-ups, and only download items from trusted sources.
-Don't forget to consider a VPN if you use a public Wi-Fi network, and check out CleanMyMac X for its malware protection and privacy modules.
+Don't forget to be cautious about the websites you visit; stay vigilant, avoid pop-ups, and only download items from trusted sources.
+Don't forget to consider a VPN if you use a public Wi-Fi network, and check out CleanMyMac for its Privacy module.